 The Indonesian anchovy fish called teri nasi is exported within Indonesia and also to developed countries such as Japan, where this fish is extremely popular.
 The fish is first boiled in salted water and then dried in open air.
 It is left outside for 4 to 5 hours depending on the water content.

-Mondisti Flores Island – Komodo National Park takeaways:
+Mondisti Flores Island – Komodo National Park Trip Tips

 - The Island of Flores is the best place to stay when visiting Komodo National Park.